TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

    Element
          <ROOT>

          <[field name]>

    Description
-         Defines an “object” in the Data Structure
+         Defines an "object" in the Data Structure

-         - <ROOT> is reserved as tag for the first element in the Data Structure.The <ROOT> element must have a <type> tag with the value “array” and then define other objects nested in <el> tags.
+         - <ROOT> is reserved as tag for the first element in the Data Structure.The <ROOT> element must have a <type> tag with the value "array" and then define other objects nested in <el> tags.

          - [field name] defines the objects name

    Child elements
          <type>

          <section>

          <el>

          <[application tag]>